bpmn-io/bpmn.io/src/blog/2023/011-form-js-1.6.md

   </p>
 </div>

-Using dynamic bindings for table headers, you can render your tables entirely from input data definitions, giving you much programmatic control over the final appearance.
+Using dynamic bindings for table headers, you can render your tables entirely from input data definitions.
+This gives you a lot of programmatic control over the final appearance.

 <div class="figure full-size">
   <img src="{{ assets }}/attachments/blog/2023/011-tables-more.png">